a11y-tools/addons/README.md

   directly, replacing the use of the `TreeWalker` API.
 Another new function, `getDescendantTextContent`, recursively handles the collection of text content for each heading.

+### 5. structure

+The `structure-*` prototypes build on the feature set created in the series of `headings-*` prototypes.

+* structure-1

+  * Adds the `listbox.js` script and its companion `listbox.css` to encapsulate the functionality of the headings list.

+* structure-2

+  * Refactored to utilize ES6 `modules` wherever possible.
+  * The `listbox.js` script was converted to a JavaScript class that is the default export of the module.
+  * Reworked DOM traversal to include `custom elements` (by examining the `shadow root` children) and any `slot` elements they may contain.
+  * The `content.js` script was split into two scripts with the addition of `traversal.js`.
+  * The `storage.js` script was added as a facility for future versions if and when extension options / preferences are needed.

+* structure-3

+  * Reworked the messaging scheme to use a persistent port for communication between the `panel.js` and `content.js` scripts.
+  * Although not yet displayed in the sidebar, includes collecting information on landmarks as well as headings.
+  * Refactored the `traversal.js` script such that the DOM traversal function is greatly simplified.
+It now relies on a new function named `saveInfo`.
+  * After adding the function `testForLandmark`, the `traversal.js` was split into two scripts, moving utility code into `utils.js`